The main purpose of this note is to walk you

 The base level for developed countries = Amber Box commitment ceiling + non-product-specific de minimis ceiling (5% of production for developed countries, 10% for developing) + total of product-specific de minimis ceiling (sum total of 5% of production of each product for developed, 10% for developing) + actual Blue Box payment or 5% of production (if higher).
 (Par.1) (Unchanged from 2007 draft)

 (Therefore, for some developed countries, the base level = Amber Box commitment + 15% of production)

 Developing countries.
 Those with Amber Box commitments: cut by two-thirds of the formula cut.
 (Par.7) Those without Amber Box commitments and net-food-importing countries would make no reductions.
 (Par.6) (Unchanged)

 Recent new members.
-New members who joined very recently (Saudi Arabia, FYR of Macedonia, Viet Nam) and those with low incomes in transition (Albania, Armenia, Georgia, Kyrgyz Rep, Moldova) make no cuts.
+New members who joined very recently (Saudi Arabia, the former Yugoslav Republic of Macedonia, Viet Nam) and those with low incomes in transition (Albania, Armenia, Georgia, Kyrgyz Rep, Moldova) make no cuts.
 Others make two-thirds of the normal cut.
 (Par.9) (More detail.
 Two-thirds cut is new)

 Amber Box (i.e. final bound total AMS)

 Highest tier (above $40bn, i.e. EU), cut by 70%.

 (EU’s current ceiling is €67.16bn = approx $92.5bn.
 Cut would bring ceiling down to €20.1bn)